 It is clear that in many countries the less fortunate, and indeed the whole of society, are seriously failed by institutional housing systems when there is really no great problem to supplying more acceptable housing. see Shack or Squat

-Websites you may wish to visit:- Homeless International .
-Homeless USA .
+Websites you may wish to visit:- Homeless USA .
 Workhouses UK .
 Homeless UK

-otherwise, if you have any view or suggestion on the content of this site, please contact :- contact Social Exclusion Housing
+otherwise, if you have any view or suggestion on the content of this site, please contact :- vincent@social-exclusion-housing.com

 doss hostels graphic